 “Breathe in,” she said.
 “Breathe out.
 Close your eyes and become one with the tones.
 Focus only on the melody.”

 The tune was enchanting, the pleasant pitch of plucked pins as poignant as a full orchestra.
-Noise of the storm had disappeared as the mushroom started working, the far wall rippling and changing colors from vivid yellows and reds to ghostly white through my slotted eyes.
-I felt weightless, as if I’d somehow risen out of the chair and was floating, not touching anything.
+The noise of the storm had disappeared as the mushroom started working, the far wall rippling and changing colors from vivid yellows and reds to ghostly white through my slitted eyes.
+I felt weightless as if I’d somehow risen out of the chair and was floating, not touching anything.
 When I glanced at the candle, the wax pouring down its sides had turned to blood.
 It was the last thing I remembered for a while.